ohadravid/win32job-rs/README.md

 ## Examples

-Limit the amount of memory that for this process (allocating more memory is still possible, but it will be paged):
+Limit the amount of memory that will be available for this process (allocating more memory is still possible, but it will be paged):

 ```rust
 use win32job::{Job, ExtendedLimitInfo};